 Blogging behind a computer screen can be a fairly solitary activity.
 I am an active member of some great Facebook groups and enjoy dipping in and out of these through the day.
 Throughout the year, there are loads of blogging conferences which are a great excuse to meet up with virtual friends in real life.
 I haven’t done any yet this year but as I expand the family lifestyle section of the blog, I will be looking to meet more parenting bloggers and brands so this is a focus for me in the short term.

-If you haven’t yet checked out Moneywise Mum on Facebook, please do.
+If you haven’t yet checked out the Financially Fit Collective on Facebook, please do.

 There are too many lovely people out there that I am afraid I’ll miss someone important if I start to name them so I will send a collective ‘thank you’ to everyone who has helped me so far and continues to support and guide me.
 It’s been great and will be more fun in the future I am sure!